MachineLogic Python Programming Guide

 3.3.
 HMI Builder

-HMI Builder is a feature that can be used to create Operator Interfaces that allow interactions with the application.
+HMI Builder is a feature that can be used to create Operator Interfaces that allow interaction with the application.

 Use this button to launch or interrupt the simulation